laszlokorte/reform-swift/README.md

 It is based on Bret Victor's talk "Drawing Dynamic Visualizations".

-Currently it is still under development and not yet released.
+Currently it is still under development.
+Feel free to contribute!

+### Demo

+Take a look at [this youtube playlist](https://www.youtube.com/playlist?list=PLfGbKGqfmpEJVKupyh3vSvjMvd-S2bCTH) to see the application in action.

 When will it be releaed?
 ------------------------

 Once it's done.
 Take a look at the TODO.md to get an impression of what's missing.
+Contributions are very welcome.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF